 This article will share 9 adaptive tools for people with quadriplegia and the best practices for improving mobility.

 Assistive Equipment for Individuals with Quadriplegia or Paralysis

-Every spinal cord injury is different, so these tools may benefit some more than others.
+Every spinal cord injury is different, so adaptive tools may benefit some more than others.

-Here are 9 tools for quadriplegics that help make everyday life after spinal cord injury easier.
+Without further ado, here are 9 tools for people with quadriplegia that can help make everyday life after spinal cord injury easier.

 1. Universal Cuff

 Universal cuffs are one of the most useful tools for people who have limited control of their hands.
 First, you slip items like utensils, pens, and toothbrushes into the slits.
 Then, you place your hand between the item and cuff.
 The items remain secure so that even if you can’t grip objects with your fingers, you can still eat a meal, draw, or groom yourself.

 Rather than risk falling over while leaning forward, you can use a reacher as an extension of your arm.
 A reacher is an adaptive tool that helps individuals with quadriplegia grab objects that are slightly out of the way.

 They’re extremely versatile and can help with tasks like cleaning and cooking.
 Simply position the jaw of the reacher around the object you want to grab and then clamp the trigger to tighten its grip.